June 19 – August 27

 Holy Ground, Creation’s Prayer

 The Guild welcomes you to this holy ground, and into creation’s prayer.

 The Guild is a holy place, a place of deep grounding, where we are tethered in our creativity, where acts of creation speak to the sacred that lies within and all around us.

 You are invited to sign up for one or more weeks as we gather in this holy place for summer programming.

 To help make this holy place accessible to more people, the Guild is excited to offer flexible tuition pricing for this summer’s program.

 Registration opens April 23.

-Registration closes two weeks prior to the start of each class.
+Registration closes three days prior to the start of each class.